Christine Lahti: Career

 In 2001, her first directorial feature-length film, My First Mister, was released.
 Starring Leelee Sobieski and Albert Brooks, the movie debuted with good reviews.
 In DVD commentary she applauds the work of her cast and crew, remarking "[I] was very lucky to have such a wonderful crew..."
 She said she felt regret that the film was rated R, for language, despairing that the movie might not be viewed by teens who would relate with the characters.
 Also, Lahti mentioned that she would have liked to have had more time to shoot different perspectives in order to facilitate story arc.

 Lahti starred in the executive ADA role on Law & Order: Special Victims Unit as Sonya Paxton while the character Alexandra Cabot (Stephanie March) was in appeals.
-She was in the first four episodes of the 11th season and returned for the show's eighth episode, where she clashed with Alexandra Cabot (Stephanie March).
+She was in the first four episodes of the 11th season and returned for the show's eighth episode, where she clashed with Cabot.
 Lahti later guest starred in the ninth and 17th episodes of the 12th season, where she reprised her role as Paxton.
 Her character was murdered in the 17th episode.

 She returned to Broadway upon joining the cast of the Tony Award–winning play God of Carnage on November 17, 2009, replacing Marcia Gay Harden.
 Both actresses had a few special appearances on Law & Order: Special Victims Unit.
 In September 2011, Lahti starred with Morgan Freeman in the Broadway debut of Dustin Lance Black's play, 8—a reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage—as Kris Perry.
 In March 2012, she was featured with Jamie Lee Curtis and Jansen Panettiere at the Wilshire Ebell Theatre.
 The production was broadcast on YouTube to raise money for the American Foundation for Equal Rights.

 Her book of autobiographical essays, titled True Stories From an Unreliable Eyewitness, was published in 2018 by Harper Wave.

 In 2020, Lahti appeared as a guest on the Studio 60 on the Sunset Strip marathon fundraiser episode of The George Lucas Talk Show.